ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 $ sudo a2ensite materia
 ```

-Depending on what else you have running on the server, you may want to disable the default apache virtual host.
+Depending on what else you have running on the server, you may want to disable the default Apache virtual host.

 ```shell
 $ sudo a2dissite 000-default
 ```

-Reload Apache to accept all of your changes
+Reload Apache to accept all of your changes.

 ```shell
 $ sudo service apache2 reload
 ```

-Test the homepage
+Test the homepage.

 ```shell
 # If you have a domain set, use that instead of localhost